jtrim-ons/census-2011-data/README.md

 `add-colour-column.sh` creates a four-column version with a colour index from 0 to 4 in the final column.
 It also has some extra rows giving the breaks between colours.

+## Known issues

+The script to add colour columns does not look at all LSOAs